scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Skipped out on lunch today because I had a few french fries and didn't feel hungry.
 Then for dinner I had some leftover pizza

+### Day 471

+Breakfast sandwich in the morning, soylent in the afternoon, then two tacos from a taco truck for dinner when I was out with friends for food.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/